bravoalpha79/k9-zen/README.md

 - Fonts were obtained from [Google Fonts](https://fonts.google.com/);
 - Icons were obtained from [Font Awesome](https://fontawesome.com/);
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to validate HTML and CSS code;
-- [W3schools.com Color Converter](https://www.w3schools.com/colors/colors_converter.asp) was used to convert colours between default, HEX and RGB;
+- [W3schools.com Color Converter](https://www.w3schools.com/colors/colors_converter.asp) was used to convert colours between default, HEX and RGB for CSS coding purposes;
 - Google Chrome Developer Tools were used for debugging and as a styling aid.
+- [Gitpod](https://www.gitpod.io/) was used as the IDE for development and Git version control;
+- [GitHub](https://github.com/) was used for source code storage, safeguarding and site deployment.